 What Does High Oil Pressure Mean?

 The lubrication system on a car is a highly complicated one, indeed.
-It allows metal parts, sometimes turning at over 20,000 rpm, to grind and rub on each other and to do so for hundreds of thousands of kilometers without overheating or needing to be replaced.
+It allows metal parts, sometimes turning at over 20,000 rpm, to grind and rub on each other and do so for hundreds of thousands of kilometers without overheating or needing replacement.
 This exploit is made possible thanks to your car’s lubrication system’s fine-tuning.
 Unfortunately, with time, components inside the system may suddenly fail and cause the pressure to rise uncontrollably.

-Depending on the car you drive and how engineers designed it, the normal operating oil pressure may vary.
-In all cases, however, a high oil pressure condition happens whenever the pressure goes higher than expected.
+Depending on the car you drive, and how engineers designed it, the normal operating oil pressure may vary.
+However, in all cases, a high oil pressure condition happens whenever the pressure goes higher than expected.